EgbieAndersonUku1/socialnetworkapp/README.md

  - Finish the edit function
  - Write the ability to delete message
  - Finish the rest of the tests.
+ - Add a function so that you can see all users on the system

 ### Running the program live
 To run the program live navigate to the https://absocialnetwork.com.
 The application uses https which is a secure encryption that scrambles data over the internet.